jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Extension Identifier

-The "nroBulkRdap1" extension identifier (see (#rdap_extensions_registry)) MUST be included in the top-level "rdapConformance" member of the JSON object for bulk data, to signal adherence to this specification.
+The "nroBulkRdap1" extension identifier (see (#rdap_extensions_registry)) MUST be included as the value for the "extensionId" member in the metadata object of a bulk data response.

-It is RECOMMENDED that the extension identifier for the NRO RDAP Profile ("nro_rdap_profile_0") also be included in the top-level "rdapConformance" member.
-But, when in conflict, the Bulk RDAP extension requirements SHOULD supersede the NRO RDAP Profile extension requirements, primarily to afford bulk data compactness.
+The "rdapConformance" array for each returned data object MUST include both the "nroBulkRdap1" extension identifier and the extension identifier for the NRO RDAP Profile ("nro_rdap_profile_0" as of this writing).
+In the data objects, the Bulk RDAP extension requirements MUST supersede the NRO RDAP Profile extension requirements, primarily to afford bulk data compactness.

 # Bulk RDAP URL {#bulk_rdap_url}